 Depending on how many trips you make, this budget will fluctuate, but roughly you can allow between 30-70 GEL for each day trip you make.

-#6 Other Expenses
+#6 Other Costs to Consider

 Then you’ve got to factor in all those other incidental expenses like laundry (once a week should do it) and possibly a SIM and data package too.

 For my travels in Georgia, I got a Geocell SIM card with 10 GB of Data for 35 GEL.

 For my 2 week Georgian itinerary, travelling solo on a budget, here’s a rough breakdown of what I spent…

 - Total Accommodation in Budget Private Room = 700 GEL (remember to split this in half if you are sharing with someone or go for a dorm)

 - Total Food and Drink spend inc. coffee and alcohol = 630 GEL

 - Total Entrance Fees & Guides = 125 GEL

 - Total Tours and Activities = 250 GEL

 - Other Expenses = 55 GEL